zziakhan/profiles-rest-api/api.md

 touch is for creating empty files and you can see that test.txt is automatically listed in our project folder local machine.
 So all of the files are synchronized.
 If we go and remove this text.txt file from our project in editor and the go back to our terminal and type ls you can see that the file has been deleted.
-So the synchronizationworks both ways from the server to our host and from our host to the server.
+So the synchronization works both ways from the server to our host and from our host to the server.
 Okay so how do you run code from our project in our vagrant server.
 Make sure we're connected to our vagrant server finally lets go ahead and commit and push our changes to github.